GeoAnagn/SOD2D_Accel/README.md

     └ Whitebox data storing file for parameter setup.
 (Detailed explanation in usage section.)
   - **Whitebox_Info.json**
     └ Whitebox info file for parameter setup.
 (Detailed explanation in usage section.)
-- **Example**
-  └ Folder for the example file that the SOD2D will use.
 - **Functions**
   └ Folder where the custom functions, of the main python files, are stored.
 - **Modified_Sod2d_Files**